 Raising puppies is a full-time job.
-During the first couple of weeks the dam normally takes care of the puppies’ needs, but complications, such as a dam with no milk or an orphaned litter, may arise.
-It is the breeder’s responsibility to provide a safe, warm, dry place for the puppies and proper food and water for the bitch.
+During the first couple of weeks the dam (the litter’s mother) normally takes care of the puppies’ needs, but complications, such as a dam with no milk or an orphaned litter, may arise.
+It is the dog breeder’s responsibility to provide a safe, warm, dry place for the puppies, and proper food and water for the bitch.

-Puppies are even more work (and more fun!) when they are weaned.
-The extra feeding, cleanup, grooming, training, and veterinary care adds up to a lot of hours — and not much free time for you.
+Puppies are even more work (and more fun!) once they are weaned.
+The extra feeding, cleanup, grooming, training, and veterinary care adds up to a lot of hours—and not much free time for you.

-Another factor that you must consider is the financial cost of having a litter of puppies.
+Another factor that’s critical to consider is the financial cost of having a litter of puppies.
 From the genetic screening and health tests before breeding to the extra food, supplies, and medical care required after the puppies are born, the cost of whelping and raising puppies can be very high, especially if complications arise.

 Responsible breeders learn everything they can about their breed and know all the pros and cons of ownership.
-It is important to share this information — including the negative aspects — with prospective puppy owners.
-You should be ready to explain why a dog requiring a lot of coat care or training may not be the best match for a workaholic or why a tiny dog may not be appropriate for a family with small, active children.
-You should be committed to placing puppies with owners who will provide excellent care.
+It is important to share this information—including the negative aspects—with every prospective puppy owner.
+You should be ready to explain why a dog requiring a lot of grooming care or training may not be the best match for a workaholic, or why a tiny dog may not be appropriate for a family with small, active children.
+You should be committed to placing puppies with owners who are committed to providing excellent care.

-The first thing to consider when choosing a mating pair is to ensure that both the sire (dog) and dam (bitch) are AKC registered.
-If both dam and sire are AKC registered, then the litter can be registered with the AKC.
+The first thing to consider when choosing a mating pair is to ensure that both the sire (or male dog) and dam (bitch, or female dog) are AKC registered.
+If both dam and sire are AKC registered, then the litter is eligible to be registered with the AKC.